Errores comunes en entrevistas laborales en inglés

 How much personal information is too much?

-Why does casual language hurt your chances?
+Why does being too casual hurt your chances?

 What other mistakes can cost you the job?

-• Criticizing the company: avoid negative remarks about the company, its products, services, or the industry.
-This demonstrates a lack of understanding and can harm your candidacy [2:38].
+• Criticizing the company.
+Avoid criticizing the company, its products, services, or the industry.
+This shows a lack of understanding and can harm your chances of being hired [2:45].